twse/random-stuff/Third-Party Notices.md

 ## For use of Internet Junkbuster Proxy
 Portions of this software are Internet Junkbuster Proxy Copyright (C) 1997-1998 Junkbusters Corp. used under the terms of the GNU General Public License as published by the Free Software Foundation.
 All rights reserved.

+## For use of Linear eXecutable Dump Facility/2
+Copyright (C) by Roman Stangl, 1999

+This Code may be freely distributed, provided the Copyright isn't removed, under the conditions indicated in the documentation.

 ## For use of LiveWire Communications
 Copyright 1990-1995 DataMirage Software<br />